MikeCheel/HlpAI/ai-todos.md

 16. [Completed] Document provider auto-detection and fallback mechanisms
 17. [Completed] Add documentation for model compatibility handling between providers
 18. [Completed] Document configuration persistence features
-19. [Completed] Fix race condition in Constructor_WithLogger_InitializesCorrectly test - Added verification steps to ensure configuration is properly saved and loaded before MenuStateManager creation
+19. ✅ Fix race condition in Constructor_WithLogger_InitializesCorrectly test - Added verification steps to ensure configuration is properly saved and loaded before MenuStateManager creation
+20. [Completed] Modify interactive mode Step 2 to ask if user wants to use current configured provider or choose a different one before model selection - Enhanced Step 2 now calls `SelectProviderForSetupAsync` to ask about current provider usage, then `SelectModelForProviderAsync` for model selection
+    - Implementation successfully compiled and interactive mode launches correctly
+    - New methods handle provider selection before model selection in the startup flow

 ## Archived Content